cardenluo/ComfyUI-Apt_Preset/README.md

 2025.12.4 fix sum_load  support z-image-gguf
           add new Coordinate series nodes  Coordinate_SplitIndex,Coordinate_Generator,Coordinate_fromImage,Coordinate_MarkRender,Coordinate_fromMask,Coordinate_pointCombine,

+2025.1.5  Update sum_stack_QwenEditPlus to increase the control intensity of reference images.
+Optimize sum_load_adv by adding a caching mechanism and nodes for clearing the cache.
+It is no longer mandatory to adjust in the upper area of sum_edit; parameters other than the model can be modified quickly on the loader.

 # II.
 Usage Guide

 ## 1. Universal Loader Sum_load_adv, Supports GGUF Models